xmtp/xmtp-dot-org/docs/dev-concepts/signatures.md

     This XMTP public key is directly tied to your XMTP identity and is stored and advertised on the XMTP network and provides the information others need to message with you.

-    To learn more about these keys, see [Key generation and usage in XMTP](key-generation-and-usage).
+    To learn more about these keys, see [Key generation and usage](key-generation-and-usage).

 2. You sign a message containing your XMTP identity using your account keys.